Perfectly Seamless Tooth Restoration

 Frequently Asked Questions

-Whether a tooth needs a crown after a root canal largely depends on its location in the mouth.
-Molars and premolars towards the back, essential for chewing, typically require crowns.
-In contrast, incisors or canines, which aren’t as crucial for chewing, may not always need crowns after a root canal.
+Whether a tooth needs a crown after a root canal depends on its location.
+Molars and premolars, which handle most of the chewing, typically require crowns for added strength and protection.
+However, incisors and canines, which experience less biting force, may not always need a crown following a root canal.